4 STRETCHES YOU SHOULD DO EVERY MORNING!

 So many components are present in this stretch.
 I’ve got external rotation, I’ve got thoracic extension, and I’ve loosened up my hip flexors.
 Make sure to do 30 seconds per side on this exercise.

-You should be stretching every morning, but it doesn’t have to take a ton of time.
+You should start your day by stretching every morning, but it doesn’t have to take a ton of time.
+Not only does it help with waking up the body, it will make a huge difference in your workouts too!
 Implement these stretches in 2-3 minutes, and I promise you’re going to feel better for the rest of the day.
 It’s important to realize that you are doing good things for your body when you train in the gym, but they can lead to tightness if you don’t address it when you wake up in the morning.

 If you’re looking for a complete program that helps you to not just feel loose, but get strong, ripped and athletic at the same time, check out our ATHLEAN-X programs.
 Find the program that best matches your goals using our Program Selector and start training like an athlete today!

 Program Selector ==> See which program best fits your goals

 AX1 ==> Train at Home With Dumbbells and Minimal Equipment

 XERO ==> Train at Home With No Equipment

 - Most people don’t stretch enough, either because they don’t know which stretches to do or they don’t have much time.